Daaga: Military service and mutiny

-On 6 October 1836, Daaga and 72 other Africans from Phoenix were enlisted in the 1st West India Regiment, a British Army regiment of black soldiers.
+On 6 October 1836, Daaga and 72 other Africans from Phoenix were conscripted into the British Army's 1st West India Regiment.
 Daaga was enlisted as a private under the name "Donald Stewart".
 He and several others from Phoenix were likely given the surname of James Stewart, the owner of a plantation on Grenada, in keeping with the local practice of removing African names and bestowing names of prominent white locals.
 Although they were paid an enlistment bounty and received soldier's wages, Daaga and the other Africans spoke little or no English and likely had little comprehension of what their enlistment entailed, including their relative lack of freedoms and duty to military authority.

-Daaga was a ringleader of the St. Joseph Mutiny in June 1837, alongside Edward Coffin, Maurice Ogston and William Satchell.
+Daaga helped plan the St. Joseph Mutiny in June 1837, alongside Edward Coffin, Maurice Ogston and William Satchell.
 The mutiny began when they broke into a regimental storeroom to seize a powder keg.
-An old African soldier, Charles Dixon, attempted to stop them but was struck down by Mawee and then shot dead by Daaga with a musket.
+An old Black soldier, Charles Dixon, attempted to stop them but was struck down by Mawee and then shot dead by Daaga with a musket.
 The leaders of the revolt were joined by around 180 African soldiers, who seized weapons and ammunition and then set fire to their huts.

 Upon leaving the barracks, the mutineers separated into smaller groups.
-Daaga and six others made for the town of St. Joseph, where they were met by the local militia and fired upon.
+Daaga and six others made for the town of St. Joseph, where they were met by the colonial militia and fired upon.
 Daaga was captured by two militiamen while reloading his musket.
 (Saillant 2019) has hypothesised that the mutineers were heading for Band de l'Est on the east coast of Trinidad (near present-day Manzanilla Beach), where they may have expected to find sympathetic treatment and possible assistance in sailing to Tobago or South America.